Dean of the Faculty of Medicine

 He sits on the Editorial Boards of the Journal of Biological Chemistry, Immunology, Current Molecular Medicine, Medical Hypotheses and Research, Cellular Calcium, Current Chemical Biology; and has held appointments on Scientific Advisory boards at the Wellcome Trust, the Association of International Cancer Research, Leukaemia and Lymphoma Research, and Symphogen.

-Richard Oreffo holds the chair of Musculoskeletal Science and is co-founder of the Centre for Human Development, Stem Cells & Regeneration.
-He is Associate Dean (International and Enterprise) within Medicine.
+John Holloway holds the chair of Allergy and Respiratory Genetics and is co-leader of the Human Genetics and Genomic Medicine in the Human Development & Health Academic Unit.
+He is Associate Dean International and Enterprise within Medicine.

 Dr Chris Stephens is responsible for Education and Student Experience in the Faculty.
 He is also a University Director of Education.
 He leads the development and implementation of Medicine's educational strategy, student recruitment, educational innovation, educational quality assurance and enhancing the student experience.